Skip to main content

 YOUR COMMANDYou will become the morse coder, tasked to submit the encoded war message logs.CONTROL Easy-to-understand point & click control, but war will never be easy on you.STORY MODEWe will order new tasks each day in the Story Mode that will highly challenge your morse coding skill.ENDLESS MODEThe Endless Mode is the test of your pace.
 Those who are slower than 10 seconds are unaccepted.
 W…

-• There are significant issues with keybinding options and responsiveness, leading to frustration during gameplay.
+• There are issues with key responsiveness, particularly with the spacebar, which can lead to frustrating gameplay.

 • story

-• “Great storytelling; the only con from me is that it was short.”
+• “Great storytelling, only con from me is it was short.”

 • “The gameplay itself is interesting, and the story mode continues to add new wrinkles that increase the difficulty in fun and creative ways.”